-- Strive to minimize the environmental impact of our operations and improve our efficient use of resources over time. - Support the goal of net-zero greenhouse gas ("GHG") emissions by 2050 or sooner.
+- Strive to minimize the environmental impact of operations and improve efficient use of resources over time. - Support the ambition of reaching net-zero greenhouse gas ("GHG") emissions by 2050 or sooner.

 Strive to ensure the well-being and safety of employees